Trial of Clay Shaw: Background

 In his book On the Trail of the Assassins, Garrison says that after a long search of the New Orleans French Quarter, his staff was informed by the bartender at the tavern Cosimo's that "Clay Bertrand" was the alias that Clay Shaw used.
-According to Garrison, the bartender felt it was no big secret and "my men began encountering one person after another in the French Quarter who confirmed that it was common knowledge that 'Clay Bertrand' was the name Clay Shaw went by."
-A February 25, 1967, memo by Garrison investigator Lou Ivon to Garrison states that he could not locate a Clay Bertrand despite numerous inquiries and contacts.
+According to Garrison, the bartender felt it was no big secret and "my men began encountering one person after another in the French Quarter who confirmed that it was common knowledge that "Clay Bertrand" was the name Clay Shaw went by."
+However, a memo from investigator Lou Ivon to Garrison stated that as of February 25, 1967, Ivon had been unable to locate a Clay Bertrand despite numerous inquiries and contacts.

-In December 1967, Garrison appeared on a Dallas television program and claimed that a photograph taken in Dealy Plaza immediately after the assassination depicted a federal agent in plain clothes picking up and walking away with a .45 caliber bullet.
+In December 1967, Garrison appeared on a Dallas television program and claimed that a photograph taken in Dealey Plaza immediately after the assassination depicted a federal agent in plain clothes picking up and walking away with a .45 caliber bullet.
 He said that the bullet was not entered into evidence for the Warren Commission and was proof that another gunman was involved in the assassination.
 The photograph also showed Dallas Deputy Sheriff Buddy Walthers looking on with a uniformed Dallas policeman.
 Walthers stated the following week that the photograph was taken approximately 10 minutes after the assassination, and that the finding was "nothing significant".
 He said that it appeared to be blood on the grass or possibly a piece of skull.
 Walthers added: "If it had been a bullet, it would have been significant."

 When Garrison's evidence was presented to a New Orleans grand jury, Shaw was indicted on a charge that he conspired with Ferrie, Oswald, and others named and charged to murder Kennedy.
 A three-judge panel upheld the indictment and ordered Shaw to a jury trial.

 Following Shaw's arrest Attorney General Ramsey Clark stated that the FBI had already investigated Shaw over the assassination but had found no evidence of his involvement.
 Later Clark said that he had been in error and no investigation had taken place.